project-liberty/BlockDX/README.md

 The MIT License (MIT)

-Copyright (c) 2014-2018 The Blocknet Developers, see LICENSE for additional detail.
+Copyright (c) 2014-2018 The Liberty Developers, see LICENSE for additional detail.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal